Apple AirPower: Everything we know

 Apple unceremoniously killed off AirPower, an advanced wireless charging mat, after it reportedly ran into overheating and other design issues.
 After first announcing it in September 2017, two years later apple said it was unable to produce a final version that met its standards.

-There had been hints in the last 20 months, thanks to patents and information from reliable leakers, suggesting that a new wireless charging mat will be coming from Apple in the near future.
+There had been hints in the last 20 months, thanks to patents and information from reliable leakers, suggesting that a new wireless charging mat would be coming from Apple in the near future.
 Even then, it's been quiet for most of 2021.
 Recently, however, Bloomberg's Mark Gurman claimed that AirPower had seemingly been reborn.

 Below is everything we know so far about AirPower.